Afripride

 Bella Asiri-Opiyo

-Bella serves on the Board as the Director for Public Relations and Marketing, supporting efforts to share the organization’s story, strengthen community connections, and build meaningful relationships with partners and stakeholders.
+Bella serves as the Director for Public Relations and Marketing, supporting efforts to share the organization’s story, strengthen community connections, and build meaningful relationships with partners and stakeholders.
 She is a community-centered nonprofit leader and evaluation consultant with more than 15 years of experience working alongside organizations that serve Black, Indigenous, and other marginalized communities.

-Bella works as an independent evaluation consultant, supporting nonprofits to better understand their impact, learn from their programs, and strengthen accountability to the communities they serve.
-With a background in Statistics and Computer Science and experience in senior nonprofit leadership, she brings both technical expertise and deep cultural responsiveness to her work.
+Professionally, Bella works as an independent evaluation consultant, supporting nonprofits to better understand their impact, learn from their programs, and strengthen accountability to their stakeholders.
+With a background in Statistics and Computer Science, Bella believes that data is a powerful tool for storytelling, advocacy, and community empowerment.

 bella@afripridewomencoop.com